nuxt/learn.nuxt.com/README.md

 ### Content Structure

-The tutorial content is located in the `content/` directory.
+The tutorial content is located in the `content/en/` directory.
 Each route contains a number prefix (`1.`) to indicate the order and will be removed in the final URL.
 For each route, we use a folder with an `index.md` to serve the extra files.
 A `.template` folder can be placed with the `index.md` file to provide the template for the playground.

 - `.template/index.ts` - Indicates the metadata for that guide, like enabling/disabling features, file filters, etc.
 - `.template/files/**` - The files that will be copied to the playground when the user navigates to that guide, merged with the basic template under `template/basic/`
 - `.template/solutions/**` - Optional solutions for the tasks in that guide, merged with the guide files.

+### Translations

+We have the Japanese content under `content/ja` in collobration with the [Vue.js community](https://github.com/vuejs-jp).
+At this moment, we are **NOT accepting new languages**, please [learn more here](./content/FOR_TRANSLATORS.md).

 ## Todolist